Halloween 3 takes these urban legends to a whole new level, to Stonehenge and beyond.

-Killer: Conal Cochran, a successful businessman who has complete control over the town of Santa Mira due to his CCTV video camera, phone taps, and android hitmen.
+Killer: Conal Cochran, a successful businessman who has complete control over the town of Santa Mira due to his CCTV video cameras, phone taps, and android hitmen.
 Think of him as Big Brother with a thing for witchcraft and human sacrifices.
 Okay, Big Brother with just a thing for witchcraft.

 Critique: Halloween 3 is still one of the most maligned films in the Halloween horror franchise.
-It barely received a better grade that horrible attempt to continue the original Michael Myers story, Halloween: Resurrection.
+It barely received a better grade than the horrible attempt to continue the original Michael Myers story, Halloween: Resurrection.
 Resurrection had fucking Busta Rhymes in it.
 But we’re not here to talk about Halloween: Resurrection yet.
 We’re here for Halloween 3.

 Halloween 3 was meant to be a continuation of the Halloween franchise in a way that could make it almost never-ending.
 The sequel just happened to be a real sequel to the original, extending the story of Michael Myers, but when Michael burned up in that hospital, that was to be the end of it.
 Or, at least a break from the silent slasher.